Frequently Asked Questions

 How long will it take to resolve my case?

 It depends on the type of strategy pursued.
-However, the short answer is somewhere between one week and 18 months.
+However, the short answer is somewhere between one (1) week and eighteen (18) months.

 My business has a tax delinquency issue, but since it is a corporation, I am not personally at risk, correct?

-The odds are not correct.
-Your business is likely an S corporation.
-Therefore, if it has a tax delinquency, then it likely involves a “trust” tax.
-Trust tax delinquencies expose all individuals with control over the company purse strings, regardless of the business form, to personal liability.
+Odds are not correct.
+Your business is likely an S Corporation.
+Therefore, if it has tax delinquencies, then it likely involves employment taxes and thus corresponding trust tax delinquencies.
+Trust tax delinquencies expose all individuals, who have control over the company purse strings, regardless of the business form, to personal liability.

 Can I discharge my tax delinquencies in bankruptcy?